Coptic Orthodox Church: From the 19th century to the 1952 revolution

-From the mid 20th-early 21st centuries
+From the mid 20th to the early 21st centuries

 In 1959, the Ethiopian Orthodox Tewahedo Church was granted its first own patriarch Abuna Basilios by Pope Cyril VI.
 Furthermore, the Eritrean Orthodox Tewahedo Church similarly became independent of the Ethiopian Orthodox Tewahedo Church in 1994, when four bishops were consecrated by Pope Shenouda III of Alexandria to form the basis of a local Holy Synod of the Eritrean Church.
 In 1998, the Eritrean Orthodox Tewahedo Church gained its autocephaly from the Coptic Orthodox Church when its first patriarch was enthroned by Pope Shenouda III.

 Since the 1980s theologians from the Oriental (non-Chalcedonian) Orthodox and Eastern (Chalcedonian) Orthodox churches have been meeting in a bid to resolve theological differences, and have concluded that many of the differences are caused by the two groups using different terminology to describe the same thing.

 In the 1990s, the Orthodox Church of the British Isles (formerly the Catholicate of the West) joined the Coptic Orthodox Church as a diocese named the British Orthodox Church.
 By 2015, it formally separated with the Coptic Orthodox Church as a non-canonical, autocephalous church.

 In the summer of 2001, the Coptic Orthodox and Greek Orthodox patriarchates of Alexandria agreed to mutually recognize baptisms performed in each other's churches, making re-baptisms unnecessary, and to recognize the sacrament of marriage as celebrated by the other.

 In Tahrir Square, Cairo, on Wednesday 2 February 2011, Coptic Christians joined hands to provide a protective cordon around their Muslim neighbors during salat (prayers) in the midst of the 2011 Egyptian Revolution.